nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 * The lesson's rate refers to the fee of the lesson per hour.
-This rate will be used in the calculation of fees due after each lesson.
+This rate will be used in the calculation of fees due after each lesson.<br>

 * A lesson can be identified by the index number shown in the lesson list of the student.
 </div>